rust-stuco/lectures/week12/slides.md

 # Why Use Async Runtimes?
 * Writing code that primarily manages multiple IO operations
 * Interfacing with libraries that depend on an async runtime
-* Need nonblocking versions of std library api functions for your async code
+* Need non-blocking versions of std library api functions for your async code

 ---